Pentagon extends deployment of National Guard in Capitol | Gephardt Daily

 National Guard troops were deployed to the Capitol Jan.
 6, hours after supporters of then-President Donald Trump entered the building in effort to overthrow the results of the 2020 presidential election.

-While more than 15,000 troops have remained stationed at the Capitol, the National Guard has maintained a presence in the area amid ongoing threats.
+While more than 15,000 troops have been sent home at the Capitol, the National Guard has maintained a presence in the area amid ongoing threats.